-Η reported that police were sent to the hotel to check after people who knew him could not reach him.
+Police said officers were sent to the hotel to check after people who knew him were unable to contact him.
 John Barnett, had gone to Charleston to testify against Boeing.

 Barnett, who worked for Boeing for decades at its plants in Everett, Washington, and North Charleston, South Carolina, had repeatedly alleged that Boeing's manufacturing practices had become lax, and that instead of improving them, managers pressured workers. not to record possible defects and problems.

-After retiring in 2017, he had filed a lawsuit and "was in the middle of filing it when he died, lawyers told NPR of, Turkewitz and Brian Knowles”.
+After his retirement in 2017, he had filed a lawsuit and "was in the middle of filing it when he died, his lawyers, Robert Turkewitz and Brian Knowles, told NPR."

 "He was in very good spirits and really looking forward to putting this phase of his life behind him and moving on," the South Carolina-based attorneys said in a joint statement.